powerhope/CRNet/README.md

-# STDC
+# CRNet

-This is STDC semantic segmentation
+This is CRNet semantic segmentation